-Students distribute their coursework among at least three of the five fields of the discipline, choosing among political theory, American politics, comparative politics, international relations, and methodology.
+Students distribute their coursework among at least two of the five fields of the discipline, choosing among political theory, American politics, comparative politics, international relations, and methodology.
 Many choose the department's introductory sequence in quantitative methods, followed by more advanced seminars in data analysis and model building.
 Students with more advanced methodological skills can take further coursework in the department or related courses in economics, public policy or statistics.
 Others take coursework in related social sciences, history, or foreign languages.
 For students who have not taken many undergraduate courses in political science, there is ample opportunity to survey the subject through core concentration courses and develop graduate-level competence in research-oriented courses.
 For students with more extensive backgrounds, the department offers advanced seminars and opportunities for individual research.
 In the process, all students can sample a wide variety of theoretical perspectives and develop essential research skills.

 Doctoral research is the culmination of graduate study, marking a transition from taking courses to becoming an independent scholar, doing original and significant work.
 Students select several faculty members to discuss research questions and supervise the PhD.
 Working with this committee, they develop a dissertation proposal and begin research.
 Frequently, they also join faculty and fellow graduate students in advanced workshops, which meet throughout the year to consider new research.
 This active involvement for advanced graduate students is another of Chicago's strengths.
 Advanced students can shape their own research programs and have regular opportunities to discuss and present their ideas.